open-telemetry/oteps/text/0227-separate-semantic-conventions.md

 ## Explanation

-A new github repository called `semantic-conventions` would be created in the OpenTelemetry organization.
+A new GitHub repository called `semantic-conventions` would be created in the OpenTelemetry organization.

 This would *initially* have the following structure: